 I also support slow and steady transformation and often think that our collective focus on dramatic transformation is counter-productive because in reality, it’s incremental change that has the greatest chance of taking hold and succeeding over the long run.What ingredients do you favor and which do you recommend eliminating?

 I don’t believe that healthy eating is about excluding any particular food or ingredient.
 It’s about creating the conditions for lifelong habits and finding a balance that is sustainable.
 It’s about being open to slow and steady change that will plant the seeds of progressive transformation.
 My biggest concern with exclusion diets is that they often end up being fear-based and that’s not the kind of relationship I want to encourage with food.
 With so many individuals battling raging eating disorders, I prefer to work towards a positive relationship with food that embraces inclusion and balance over exclusion.When someone feels completely overwhelmed and doesn’t know where to start, what advice do you offer them?

-a journey of a thousand miles begins with a single step (Laozi) ~ I am a big proponent of slow and steady.
-People often feel that they have to transform their lives entirely in order to become an acceptable version of healthy or give up their favorite foods and habits which often means that they delay change and stay stuck precisely where they are.
+A journey of a thousand miles begins with a single step (Laozi) ~ I am a big proponent of slow and steady.
+People often feel that they have to transform their lives entirely in order to become an acceptable version of healthy or give up their favorite foods and habits — I wouldn’t want to to that either!

 Our society is more health-conscious than ever which is brilliant.
 The underbelly to this of course is that we have seen a drastic commercialization of the nutrition industry in recent years and this has had at least two significant consequences for consumers.
 The first is that there are now more individuals than ever advising on matters in which they have no background.
 For this, I simply encourage consumers to ask themselves whether the information they are considering is coming from a credible and reliable source (education and publishing history are helpful indicators).